W A T E R C O L O R S

 People Pets and Places You Love

-I'm passionate about painting portraits of people, pets, and places in watercolor.
-Painting is more gratifying and productive today than in decades ago.
-I love incorporating strong value contrasts with detail, and my work continues to win awards.
-Life still makes more sense when I'm creating art.
-Thirty-six years ago, I met Jesus in a very real way, and my painting took on a new dynamic.
-My passion for drawing and painting is in thanks to Him for His gift of new life to me.
+Today, painting continues to be the wind that fills the sails of my heart. teaching classes and workshops or joining others to paint for fun, the synergy generated painting with others increases inspiration, imagination, and creativity.
+And, life still makes more sense when I create art.
+Nearly forty years ago, I met Jesus in a very real way, and my life and painting took on a new dynamic.
+Since then, my passion for drawing and painting is in thanks to Him for His gift of new life to me.